keep-smile/angular-demo/README.md

 # Angular + Material Design Test Project

 - Basic two modules with Student and available Projects
 - Material Design library
 - NGRX as Storage management mechanism
 - GitHub as hosting with deployment process
+- Project architecture build by Angular CLI
+- Emulated asynchronous remote backend API

 ## Project details

-Demo Application hosted on the GitHub page: https://keep-smile.github.io/
+Demo Application hosted on the GitHub page: https://keep-smile.github.io

 Project shows simulation of the application corresponding for the relationsheep between Students and Projects.

 Students can add project which they like or unengage from those ones which are outdated.

+Projects can be deleted if no Students subscribed,

-All data changes stored in the Local Storage which emulates backend storage.
+All data changes stored in the Local Storage which emulates backend API storage.

 Application uses NgRx driven data storage mechanism

-Implements simple CI to the GitHub Pages repository
+Implements simple CI to the GitHub Pages ( https://keep-smile.github.io ) repository

 #### Known issues

 - Not mobile adapted
 - Not refactored - code duplication
+- Not optimized Modules imports

 ### Run details